King-yujal/king-Yujal-gamehub/README.md

 # king-Yujal-gamehub
-game hub, a place where you find cool games on your school computer
+game hub, a place where you find cool games on your school computer unblocked games